resir014/resir014.xyz/src/content/posts/article/2017-08-09-a-phoenix-react-initial-setup-that-actually-works/index.md

 ---
 category: article
 layout: post
-title: "A Phoenix+React initial setup that actually works"
+title: 'A Phoenix+React initial setup that actually works'
-subtitle: "I got tired of following guides on connecting React with Phoenix that never seem to work, so I made my own."
+subtitle: 'I got tired of following guides on connecting React with Phoenix that never seem to work, so I made my own.'
 syndication:
   - name: Medium
     url: https://medium.com/@resir014/a-phoenix-react-initial-setup-that-actually-works-c943e48f1e9e
 ---

-*__Update 2018/03/27:__ The <a href="https://github.com/resir014/phoenix_react_playground">sample repo</a> included in this post has undergone some substantial changes since I wrote the article mentioned above.
-After doing enough Elixir/Phoenix development over the past few months, I’ve felt that a rewrite is long overdue.*
+_**Update 2018/03/27:** The <a href="https://github.com/resir014/phoenix_react_playground">sample repo</a> included in this post has undergone some substantial changes since I wrote the article mentioned above.
+After doing enough Elixir/Phoenix development over the past few months, I’ve felt that a rewrite is long overdue._

-*Some changes include:*
+_Some changes include:_

-* *upgraded to webpack 4 to make use of the brand-new optimisation strategies included out of the box, all with a smaller configuration file,*
+- _upgraded to webpack 4 to make use of the brand-new optimisation strategies included out of the box, all with a smaller configuration file,_
-* *moved all the frontend stuff back inside the assets/ directory; and also*
+- _moved all the frontend stuff back inside the assets/ directory; and also_
-* *upgraded all dependencies to the latest version.*
+- _upgraded all dependencies to the latest version._

-*A follow-up article will be written in the coming weeks.*
+_A follow-up article will be written in the coming weeks._

 ---